-Code of Civil Procedure section 170.1(a)(9)(C) requires a judge to "disclose any contribution from a party or lawyer in a matter that is before the court that is required to be reported under subdivision (f) of Section 84211 of the Government Code, even if the amount would not require disqualification under this paragraph."
+Code of Civil Procedure section 170.1, subdivision (a)(9)(C) requires a judge to "disclose any contribution from a party or lawyer in a matter that is before the court that is required to be reported under subdivision (f) of Section 84211 of the Government Code, even if the amount would not require disqualification under this paragraph."
 This statute further provides that the "manner of disclosure shall be the same as that provided in Canon 3E of the Code of Judicial Ethics."
 Canon 3E(2)(b) sets forth the information the judge must disclose, the manner for making such disclosure, and the timing thereof.

 "Contribution" includes monetary and in-kind contributions.
 See Cal.
 Code Regs., tit.
 2, § 18215, subd. (b)(3).
-See generally Government Code section 84211(f).
+See generally Government Code section 84211, subdivision (f).

 Disclosure of campaign contributions is intended to provide parties and lawyers appearing before a judge during and after a judicial campaign with easy access to information about campaign contributions that may not require disqualification but could be relevant to the question of disqualification of the judge.
-Depending upon the circumstances, the judge may conclude that the most effective and efficient manner of providing disclosure is to state the required information on the record in open court.
-In the alternative, a judge may determine that it is more appropriate to disclose on the record that parties and lawyers may obtain the required information at an easily accessible location in the courthouse, and provide an opportunity for the parties and lawyers to review the available information.
+The judge is responsible for ensuring that the disclosure is conveyed to the parties and lawyers appearing in the matter.
+The canon provides that the judge has discretion to select the manner of making the disclosure.
+The appropriate manner of disclosure will depend on whether all of the parties and lawyers are present in court, whether it is more efficient or practicable given the court's calendar to make a written disclosure, and other relevant circumstances that may affect the ability of the parties and lawyers to access the required information.
+The following alternatives for disclosure are non-exclusive.
+If all parties are present in court, the judge may conclude that the most effective and efficient manner of providing disclosure is to state orally the required information on the record in open court.
+In the alternative, again if all parties are present in court, a judge may determine that it is more appropriate to state orally on the record in open court that parties and lawyers may obtain the required information at an easily accessible location in the courthouse, and provide an opportunity for the parties and lawyers to review the available information.
+Another alternative, particularly if all or some parties are not present in court, is that the judge may disclose the campaign contribution in a written minute order or in the official court minutes and notify the parties and the lawyers of the written disclosure.
+See